mizly/Harmonious/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Sources
-This project would not be possible without the following sources:
+This project would not be possible without the following:

 [Processing reference](https://processing.org/reference/) - A general official wiki for everything Processing related.
 I used this extensively as Processing had lots of functions and methods that I would not be able to figure out otherwise.